Translation Covers Among Triangular Billiard Surfaces: Introduction

 \section{Introduction}

-An unfolding construction, already described in \cite{Fox Kershner} and furthered in \cite{Katok Zemlyakov}, associates a translation surface to each rational-angled triangle; we call such a surface a \emph{triangular billiards surface}.
-Translation covers of such surfaces have been used by Hubert and Schmidt \cite{Hubert Schmidt 2}, among others, to gain information about the affine symmetry groups of the surfaces.
-We determine all translation covers among triangular billiards surfaces.
-It is well known (see Subsection \ref{subsection the possible covers}) that a flat torus admits translation covers of arbitrarily high degree by scalar multiples of itself, and that there are three rational triangles which correspond to triangular billiards surfaces of genus 1.
-However, other translation covers are rare; in fact, our main result is the following.
+An unfolding construction, already described in \cite{Fox Kershner} and furthered in \cite{Katok Zemlyakov}, associates a flat surface called a \emph{translation surface} to each rational-angled triangle; we call such a surface a \emph{triangular billiard surface}.
+Informally, a compact translation surface is a finite union of polygons in the plane, with pairs of parallel edges identified in such a way as to produce a compact surface.

-\begin{theorem} Let $f:X \rightarrow Y$ be a nontrivial translation cover of triangular billiards surfaces, where $X$ has genus greater than 1.
-Then each of $X$ and $Y$ is either a right triangular billiards surface or an isosceles triangular billiards surface, and $f$ is of degree at most 2. \end{theorem}
+Triangular billiard surfaces are highly symmetric examples of translation surfaces; as such, they are of interest in the field -- see Kenyon and Smillie\cite{Kenyon Smillie} and Aurell and Itzykson\cite{Aurell Itzykson}, for example.
+Structure-preserving maps called \emph{translation covers} between translation surfaces have been used by Vorobets \cite{Vorobets}, Hubert and Schmidt \cite{Hubert Schmidt 2}, Kenyon and Smillie \cite{Kenyon Smillie}, Gutkin and Judge \cite{Gutkin Judge} and others, to gain information about the affine symmetry groups of the surfaces.

-We give explicit formulas for all such covers in Lemma \ref{right-isosceles lemma}.
-To prove Theorem \ref{classification theorem}, we use two main tools: the $J$-invariant of Kenyon and Smillie \cite{Kenyon Smillie}, and what we call the \textit{fingerprint} of a point $P$ on a translation surface.
-The fingerprint of $P$ depends on the configuration of the shortest geodesics connecting $P$ to singularities.
-We show that every point on a triangular billiards surface which corresponds to a vertex of the triangular billiard table has a fingerprint of one of two distinct types, which we call Type I and Type II (see Section \ref{section fingerprint} for definitions).
-We establish the following invariance results:
+Beyond genus 1, translation covers between triangular billiard surfaces are rare; in fact, our main result is the following.

-\begin{proposition} Suppose X is a triangular billiards surface with a point $P$ of Type II fingerprint.
-Then $X$ is uniquely determined by that fingerprint, up to an action of $O(2,\mathbb{R})$\,. \end{proposition}
+\begin{theorem} Let $f:X \rightarrow Y$ be a nontrivial translation cover of triangular billiard surfaces, where $X$ has genus greater than 1.
+Then each of $X$ and $Y$ is either a right triangular billiards surface or an isosceles triangular billiard surface, and $f$ is of degree at most 2. \end{theorem}

-\begin{lemma} The fingerprint of a point is invariant under balanced translation covers, up to a doubling of cone angle. \end{lemma}
+We give an explicit description of which $X$ and $Y$ are related by such covers in Lemma \ref{right-isosceles lemma}.
+To prove Theorem \ref{classification theorem}, we use two main tools: the holonomy field of Kenyon and Smillie \cite{Kenyon Smillie}, and what we call the \textit{fingerprint} of a point $P$ on a translation surface, which is an invariant which depends on the surface and a point on the surface and which changes in a natural way under certain translation covers called \emph{balanced covers}.
+In particular, for a given triangular billiard surface $Y$, we use the holonomy field to narrow the search for possible translation coverings of $Y$ to a finite set of covering surfaces.
+We then use information (gleaned from fingerprints of points) about the geometric configuration of singular points on these surfaces to identify the actual translation coverings of $Y$\,.